 - After Abaqus reads the file we can begin our analysis.
 The workflow that I will follow can be below, in the dropdown menu module we start from the top and work our way down in the order Property > Assembly > Step > Load > Mesh > Job.
 I will describe what to do in each of these sections to get the final results.

-- In the Property module, we describe the materials and sections used in our simulation.
+- In the Property module, we describe the materials and sections used in our Simulation is experimentation, testing scenarios, and making...
+More.
 There are three things to do in this module, the buttons are highlighted in the screenshot and they must be clicked from top to bottom.
 Clicking the first one would prompt us to describe a material.

 - Choose Mechanical > Elastic and your material would require Young’s Modulus and Poisson’s Ratio.
 The value for PLA of these measurements are 4e9 for Young’s Modulus and 0.337 for the Poisson’s Ratio.
 Input these to create the PLA material.